onflapp/gs-desktop/README.md

 ./install-dependencies-debian.sh debian11.txt
 ```

-My favorite way to get GS Desktop working is to install minimal Debian distribution (no X or any desktop environment) and then do something like this:
+My favorite way to get GSDE working is to install minimal Debian distribution (no X or any desktop environment) and then do something like this:

 ```
 apt-get install git